lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

         # chcon -R -h -t httpd_sys_content_t `passenger-config --root`

 Otherwise you would receive the error "mod_passenger.so: failed to map segment from shared object: Permission denied".
+If you don't use SELinux, ignore that.

 Restart Apache.